-One day, you may decide to retrieve your FICO score, only to discover it has taken a tumble because of a seemingly small mishap on your part.
+The next time you check your credit score, you might discover it has taken a tumble because of a seemingly small mishap on your part.

-The result was an 80-point decrease and several months of regret.
-My credit score has rebounded since then, but thinking about this small oversight still haunts me.
+The result was an 80-point decrease in my credit score and several months of regret.
+My credit score rebounded, but this small oversight still haunts me.

-With my precautionary tale in mind, here are some additional mishaps that can damage your FICO score:
+With my precautionary tale in mind, here are some other types of mishaps that can damage your credit score.

 1. Car rental reservations